 Where are the darkest night skies in West Virginia?

 Based on Google Map-based dark-sky data, the largest areas of dark skies in West Virginia occur where populations are lowest or are least concentrated and where mountain walls shut out light from cities and light sources such as surface mines and gas wells.

 Thus the largest dark sky-areas occur over the hills of northwestern West Virginia and the Allegheny Mountains of the southern, eastern, and northeastern state.
 The very darkest reaches of night sky open over its highest and most remote mountain regions.

-In the north-western state, a large area of dark sky is located over Calhoun County, at center, in the valley of the Little Kanawha River, and includes large parts of Clay, Wirt, Roane, Ritchie, Gilmer, Lewis, and Braxton counties.
+In the north-western state, a large area of dark sky is located over Calhoun County, at its center, in the valley of the Little Kanawha River.
+It includes large parts of Clay, Wirt, Roane, Ritchie, Gilmer, Lewis, and Braxton counties.
 Two very dark areas within that region are located in remote areas in southern Ritchie County between Auburn and Smithville and in the forests north of Rosedale in southern Gilmer County.

 The Allegheny Mountains

-The state’s most brilliant night skies arc across the Allegheny Mountains of the eastern state.
-Remote mountain peaks and vast national forest areas here sink into a darkness otherwise known only over the vast Atlantic Ocean.
-Absolutely no artificial light is produced across much of the area, particularly over last wilderness areas in the Monongahela and Washington & Jefferson national forests.
+The state's most brilliant night skies arc across the Allegheny Mountains of the eastern state.
+Remote mountain peaks and vast national forest areas here sink into darkness otherwise known only over the vast Atlantic Ocean.
+No artificial light is produced across much of the area, particularly over vast wilderness areas in the Monongahela and Washington & Jefferson national forests.

 By county, approached roughly from southwest to northeast, this region includes all or parts of Monroe, Summers, Greenbrier, Nicholas, Pocahontas, Webster, Braxton, Upshur, Randolph, Tucker, Preston, Pendleton, Grant, Hardy, and Hampshire counties.